Draft Local Planning Scheme No. 7

 Hi, the current height limit for the R20 zoning area within the Welwyn Neighbourhood Centre, is noted, predominately, as TPS6 7.0m.
 Under the recommendation to rezone parts of this area from R20 to R30, how is the height stipulation affected, if at all?

-Matthew asked over 1 year ago
+Matthew asked about 2 years ago

 Hello and thank you for your question.
 Under draft Local Planning Scheme No. 7 (LPS 7), the building height requirements are to be as per the Residential Design Codes (R-Codes).
 The R-Codes set a wall height of 7m and pitched roof height of 10m, measured from natural ground level across a site.
 This is a minor change from the current Town Planning Scheme which sets a building height of 7m measured from the highest point on the block, and excludes roof height.
 These requirements apply both to the R20 and R30 densities.